BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 the FASTA file.
 FASTA format holds a nucleotide or amino acid sequences, following a (unique) identifier, called a description line.
-A FASTA file is a text file, often with extension `.fasta`, `.fas`, or `.fa` for both nucletide and proteins, `.fna` for nucletide only, `.faa` for animo acid sequence only.
+A FASTA file is a text file, often with extension `.fasta`, `.fas`, or `.fa` for both nucleotide and proteins, `.fna` for nucleotide only, `.faa` for amino acid sequence only.
 A multiFASTA file is the concatenation of multiple FASTA sequences of one type (nucleotide or amino acid).